High Resolution Stereo Camera

 By 2012, about 61.5% of the surface of Mars was mapped at a resolution of at least 20 meters per pixel by the Mars Express mission using this camera.
 Another area of study is repeat imaging, to allow the study of dynamic processes on Mars.
-Another trick is to make short videos of the Mars surface by taking advantage of the pushbroom nature of the detector, each section is slightly offset for a different color, but when combined each view be used to make a short animation.
+Another trick is to make short videos of the Mars surface by taking advantage of the pushbroom nature of the detector.
+Each section is slightly offset for a different color, but when combined, every view is used to make a short animation.